nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `edit 1 -r`<br>
        Expected: First person's remark is now empty.

+### Alias

+1. Add alias

+    1. Test case: `alias add ls list`<br>
+       Expected: Executing `ls` will behave exactly like `list`.

+1. Delete alias

+    1. Prerequisites: Must have an alias named `ls` (e.g. `alias add ls list`).

+    1. Test case: `alias delete ls`<br>
+       Expected: `ls` alias deleted.

+1. List alias

+    1. Prerequisites: Must have a filter applied (e.g. `filter -a -p`).

+    1. Test case: `fitler`<br>
+       Expected: All fields are shown.

+### Tag

+1. Add tag

+    1. Prerequisites: Must have at least 1 person in the list.

+    1. Test case: `tag add shown -t Photoshop`<br>
+       Expected: All shown person(s) will have `Photoshop` tag added.
+If `Photoshop` tag exists before execution, nothing will change for that person.
+The command result will display the total number of persons the command have successfully executed on and not the total number of persons the tags are added to.

+    1. Test case: `tag add selected -t Photoshop`<br>
+       Expected: All selected person(s) will have `Photoshop` tag added.
+If `Photoshop` tag exists before execution, nothing will change for that person.
+The command result will display the total number of persons the command have successfully executed on and not the total number of persons the tags are added to.

+1. Delete tag

+    1. Test case: `tag delete shown -t Photoshop`<br>
+       Expected: All shown person(s) will have `Photoshop` tag removed.
+The command result will display the total number of persons the command have successfully executed on and not the total number of persons the tags are deleted from.

+### Autocomplete

+1. Command Autocomplete

+    1. Test case: `e`<kbd>tab</kbd><br>
+       Expected: `e` will be autocompleted to the next command in the command list panel ( e.g. `edit`).

+    1. Test case: `e`<kbd>tab</kbd> multiple times<br>
+       Expected: `e` will be autocompleted to the next command in the command list panel and will cycle through the options.

+1. Flag Autocomplete

+    1. Test case: `add `<kbd>tab</kbd><br>
+       Expected: Pressing <kbd>tab</kbd> multiple times will cycle through all the flags available for `add` command.

+    1. Test case: `edit 1 `<kbd>tab</kbd> multiple times<br>
+       Expected: Pressing <kbd>tab</kbd> multiple times will cycle through all the flags available for `edit` command.

+### Find

+1. Find All Fields

+    1. Test case: `find coll`<br>
+       Expected: Names, emails, tags and remarks containing `coll` will be shown.

+1. Find by Specific Fields

+    1. Test case: `find -t coll`<br>
+       Expected: Tag(s) containing `coll` will be shown.

 ### Saving data

 1. Dealing with missing/corrupted data files